dlam96/Premier-league-web-scraper/README.md

 # Premier-league-web-scraper
 ## This purpose of this project was to familiarize myself more with web scraping using Selenium.
-It scraps data of the current 2018/2019
-Premier League season.
+It scraps data of the current 2018/2019 Premier League season.
+To view data set, please view the **__.ipynb file.__**

 ## Libraries used:
-⋅⋅*Selenium Webdriver
+*Selenium Webdriver
-⋅⋅*Pandas
-⋅⋅*Numpy
+*Pandas
+*Numpy

 ## License
 MIT License